OHsit/misc./README.md

-Just disocrd bgs i use or used
+Just discord BG`S I use or used
+:3